-Thousands of costumed revelers will celebrate Christmastime festivities when the "Running of the Santas" returns to the New Orleans Warehouse District on December 8.
-The annual extravaganza kicks off at 11 a.m. from the "South Pole" located at Manning's where revelers will experience live music and special holiday drinks.
+Thousands of costumed revelers will celebrate Christmastime festivities when the "Running of the Santas" returns to the New Orleans Warehouse District on December 7.
+The annual extravaganza kicks off at 3 pm from the "South Pole" at Apres Lounge, 608 Fulton St., where revelers will experience live music and special holiday drinks.
 Admission is $15-$75.
-The crowd of Santas will then depart for the four block "Fun Run" at 5:45 p.m. to the "North Pole" located at Generations Hall.
+The crowd of Santas will then depart for the four-block "Fun Run" to the "North Pole" located at Generations Hall.
 An estimated 4,000+ participants will be dressed up as Santa, Scrooge, Jingle Bells, Jack Frost, Old Man Winter, the inevitable naughty Mrs. Claus and more.
-Category 6 and Paris Avenue will headline this year's holiday event.
+Category6 and DJ WIXX provide entertainment.

 Recommended for Things to Do in December because: It doesn't get any more holiday NOLA than this nutty event.

 Beth's expert tip: This is a highly entertaining event to watch even if you don't run any farther than the closest bar.

 This month-long event draws hundreds of locals and visitors alike.
 To celebrate the season, Jackson Square fills with carolers, choirs and musical artists who all joyfully sing at Christmas.
 There are candlelight processions, free concerts and the illuminated beauty of Jackson Square and the French Quarter.
 Additional activities include guided candlelight tours of historic homes and private courtyards, as well as several events such as bonfires and holiday lights held across the city.
 With dozens of seasonal events in December (more than half free of charge), it's easier than ever to follow your joy and find holiday cheer in New Orleans.